Introducing the new VLF-LF-MF bands Up-Converter HS-400 TCXO

 Operating

-The VLF-LF Up-Converter is suitable for use with active antennas, loop antennas and preamplifiers providing an output impedance of 50 Ω.
+The VLF-LF Up-Converter HS-400 TCXO is suitable for use with active antennas, loop antennas and preamplifiers providing an output impedance of 50 Ω.

 Beverage antennas may need a 50 Ω matching network device for best performance.